exonum/exonum-doc/src/roadmap.md

 - **Unified light client**.
 In the current version of the [light client](architecture/clients.md), one need to specify it for each Exonum-based project.
-This is a consequence of unknown index hierarchy, which leads to inability to check entire cryptographic proofs (see [Merkle index](advanced/merkle-index.md), for example), which are returned from the backend.
+This is a consequence of unknown index hierarchy, which leads to inability to check entire cryptographic proofs, which are returned from the backend.
 Instead light client is able to check the proof within a single Merkle proof.
 Having declarative description in the blockchain (and thus clients’ ability to get it), will allow the light client to determine proof